Dear climate academia,

 A climate-scientific revolution is sweeping the world, and everyone wants in: free world and slave alike.

-(Using words, ordinary words, I have begun to paint a pixel-perfect picture of the universe as it was two decades ago.)
+(Using words, ordinary words, I’ve now begun to paint a pixel-perfect picture of the universe as it was two decades ago.)

 There is an explosion in human comprehension of the atmosphere, and the world’s top countries—like Australia—are riding it for all it’s worth.
-But inevitably, the bonanza attracts the bottom-feeders too.
+But inevitably, this bonanza attracts the bottom-feeders too.

 No self-respecting pariah state wants to miss out.
 As everyone in charge of a military junta, sub-Saharan war-hole or Slav kleptocracy knows, a regime’s survival depends on having better climate science than the dystopia next door.